 Malfunctioning appliances are another major electrical hazard found in today’s homes.
 Most homeowners own dozens of electrical gadgets and appliances, all of which are capable of malfunctioning at any time.
 Televisions, computers, toasters, coffeemakers, and any electrical appliance can spark and cause a devastating fire.

-Therefore, every appliance in your Garden Grove home that plugs into an outlet should be used with common sense and treated with care.
+Therefore, every appliance in your Orange County home that plugs into an outlet should be used with common sense and treated with care.
 For example, you should never leave a plastic container or piece of paper near a hot appliance and you should check appliances periodically for defective parts, corroded wires, and anything else that doesn’t look quite right.

 It’s also a wise idea to unplug electrical appliances when they’re not being used.
 Lastly, remember to use heating pads, electric blankets, and space heaters with caution; and of course, make sure to keep any plugged in appliance far away from water.